Poland Immigration Lawyer: Visas & Residency

 The EU Blue Card is a residence and work permit for highly qualified non-EU nationals employed in Poland in a specialised profession.
 It is designed for professionals with recognised qualifications and a binding job offer meeting the required salary threshold.

-Key requirements include a recognised university degree or equivalent qualification, a valid employment contract or binding job offer, and a salary meeting the applicable threshold set by Polish authorities.
+Key requirements include a recognised university degree — or, following 2025 reforms, at least three years of relevant professional experience for eligible professions if you don't hold a degree — alongside a valid employment contract and a salary meeting the current threshold set by Polish authorities.

 The EU Blue Card provides a streamlined route to legal residence and work authorisation, and after five years of legal residence in EU member states — including at least two years in Poland — holders may be eligible to apply for EU long-term resident status.